ucsd-cse29/fa24/src/week2/index.md

 (Here we should be able to surface common issues to the TAs and see if there's something worth saying globally/etc)

+### Signing Up for An Exam Slot

+Next week (week 3) is the first exam.
+It will have questions in the same platform you've seen in the PrairieLearn quizzes.
+You need to sign up for an _exam slot_ during week 3, which you can do at: FILL

+This document is the Triton Testing Center's guide: FILL

+You should **not** use lecture or lab time to take the exam; next week will be a normal week of lecture, lab, quiz, and so on with the added exam at some time outside of class.

+(You can do this outside of lab time, too, but we wanted to make a point to remind you during lab!)

 ### Ideas for students who (say they) are done: